Elliott pulls in front late for Dover win

 Rounding out the top five were non-playoff driver Erik Jones of JGR and playoff driver Kurt Busch of Stewart-Haas Racing.

-For three quarters of the race, it looked as if Kevin Harvick of Stewart-Haas Racing would notch his second dominating win at Dover in 2018.
+For three quarters of the race, it looked as if Kevin Harvick of SHR would notch his second dominating win at Dover in 2018.
 He won the first two stages and was leading when his crew sheared off a valve stem during a pit stop with 80 laps to go.
 He had led 286 laps at that point.

+“I can’t control which way lug nuts fly,” Harvick said.
+“Our Busch Beer Ford was really fast, and that’s it.”

 Late race problems also robbed two of his playoff entrant teammates of shots at the victory.